mayuropensource/PuffinBASIC/README.md

 ## How it works?

 1. Uses antlr4 to define the language grammar.
-2. It parses the program using antlr4 lexer and parser and generates intermediate representation (IR) of the source code.
+2. It parses the program using antlr4 lexer+parser and generates intermediate representation (IR) of the source code.
 During parsing, it populates a symbol table.
 3. At runtime, it runs the IR instructions using the symbol table.